AntonioGuerriero/academic_webpage/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+Ph.D. in Information Technologies and Electrical Engineering (ITEE) and member of Dependable and Secure Software Engineering and Real-Time Systems (DESSERT) group at the University of Naples Federico II.

-Antonio Guerriero is a post doc researcher at University of Naples Federico II.
-Her research interests include software testing, software reliability, and artificial intelligence testing.
+His research interests include software testing, software reliability, and testing of autonomous systems.